aaa18918/leetcode_all/README.md

 # leetcodePython

-1. Not consider recursive stack space when considering space complexity or considering the recursive stack space and representing by O(???) space.
+1. When analizing the space complexity, the space usage for the recursive calls is represented by O(???) space.

-2. Consider return value space complexity.